Silicon carbide: Structural material

 AGG-toughening effects have been reported in Silicon nitride (Si3N4).

-Silicon carbide is used as a support and shelving material in high temperature kilns such as for firing ceramics, glass fusing, or glass casting.
+Silicon carbide is used as a support and shelving material in high-temperature kilns such as for firing ceramics, glass fusing, or glass casting.
 SiC kiln shelves are considerably lighter and more durable than traditional alumina shelves.

-In December 2015, infusion of silicon carbide nano-particles in molten magnesium was mentioned as a way to produce a new strong and plastic alloy suitable for use in aeronautics, aerospace, automobile and micro-electronics.
+In December 2015, infusion of silicon carbide nano-particles in molten magnesium was mentioned as a way to produce a new strong and plastic alloy suitable for use in aeronautics, aerospace, automobile, and micro-electronics.

 Automobile parts

-Silicon-infiltrated carbon-carbon composite is used for high performance "ceramic" brake disks, as they are able to withstand extreme temperatures.
+Silicon-infiltrated carbon-carbon composite is used for high-performance "ceramic" brake discs, as they can withstand extreme temperatures.
 The silicon reacts with the graphite in the carbon-carbon composite to become carbon-fiber-reinforced silicon carbide (C/SiC).
-These brake disks are used on some road-going sports cars, supercars, as well as other performance cars including the Porsche Carrera GT, the Bugatti Veyron, the Chevrolet Corvette ZR1, the McLaren P1, Bentley, Ferrari, Lamborghini and some specific high-performance Audi cars.
+These brake discs are used on some road-going sports cars, supercars, as well as other performance cars including the Porsche Carrera GT, the Bugatti Veyron, the Chevrolet Corvette ZR1, the McLaren P1, Bentley, Ferrari, Lamborghini and some specific high-performance Audi cars.
 Silicon carbide is also used in a sintered form for diesel particulate filters.
-It's also used as an oil additive to reduce friction, emissions, and harmonics.
+It is also used as an oil additive to reduce friction, emissions, and harmonics.